ashleyavena/c1024-code-solutions/react-effects/react-effects-quiz-notes.md

   DONT USE: when side effect logic can be computed in render function (derived state, simple calcs, etc)

 - When do Effects run?
-  by default, after every render (including initial + updates) you can control when effects run with DEPENDENCIES
+  initial (when component mounts) + updates you can control when effects run with DEPENDENCIES

-- What function is used to declare an Effect? useEffect(callback, dependencies)
+- What function is used to declare an Effect? useEffect is a hook useEffect(callback, dependencies) callback can be called the 'effect function'

-- What are Effect dependencies and how do you declare them? they are values that the Effect depends on, declared in the 2nd argument of useEffect as an array[]
+- What are Effect dependencies and how do you declare them?
+  Dependency: anything you effect uses that is declared outside the function itself they are values that the Effect depends on, declared in the 2nd argument of useEffect as an array[]
   EX: useEffect(() => {
   // Effect logic
   }, [dependency1, dependency2]);

-- Why would you want to clean up from an Effect? to avoid memory leaks, remove event listeners, cancel network requests, clean up subscriptions when a component unmounts or dependencies change
+- Why would you want to clean up from an Effect? to avoid memory leaks (allocate memory and want to let it go) (doesnt leak out it accumulates ) remove event listeners, cancel network requests, clean up subscriptions when a component unmounts or dependencies change, start an interval (timer) and want to stop it

 - How do you clean up from an Effect? return a cleanup function from the useEffect() callback

 EX:
 useEffect(() => {
+setInterval
 const handleResize = () => console.log(window.innerWidth);
 window.addEventListener('resize', handleResize);

 // Cleanup function
 return () => {
+clearInterval
 window.removeEventListener('resize', handleResize);
 };
 }, []);

-- When does the cleanup function run? before the next Effect runs (if dependencies change), and when the component is unmounted from the DOn
+- When does the cleanup function run? before the next Effect runs (if dependencies change), and when the component is unmounted from the DOM effect is balanced with a cleanup

 ## Notes